kinode-dao/kinode-book/src/my_first_app/chapter_5.md

-# Chapter 5: Sharing With The World
+# Sharing with the World

 So, you've made a new process.
 You've tested your code and are ready to share with friends, or perhaps just install across a couple nodes in order to do more testing.